 Board-certified orthodontist Dr. Mohammad Izadi offers an innovative approach to treating myofunctional habits and jaw developmental issues in growing children.
 Dr. Izadi can correct orthodontic issues with a one-phase treatment.
 However, this is not the case for some children.
 Two-phase orthodontic treatments address the early signs of developing orthodontic concerns.
 Phased treatment supports healthy speech and jaw development and often prevents the need for more complex treatment later in life.

 By utilizing the first phase, during the second phase, your child will mostly have a better experience.
 The length of time in braces will be shorter, and you avoid the need for extractions and surgery.
+Our two-phase treatment is one of the orthodontic services we provide to new and existing patients in Baltimore County, Maryland.

 Early Intervention for Lifelong Prevention